oucs-teaching/cosc349-labs/lab09.md

 [Lab 8]: /a8wHsmkVTh6-ud_vNAe2Mw

-:::warning
+:::info
 :warning:
-This lab has been tested in 2021, however not yet on the CS lab computers.
+This lab has been tested in 2021, on my laptop, and on the CS labs to the extent to which your user account will behave like mine does.
 If you do the lab early, and run into problems when working on the CS lab computers, please let the teaching team know.
 :::

 This lab involves deploying virtual machines into Amazon EC2 using Vagrant.
 More detailed use of SSH is also explored.